Random matrix ensembles and integrable differential identities: Unitary ensembles and integrable differential identities

 \section{Unitary ensembles and integrable differential identities}

 We start by reviewing the connection between the unitary ensemble and Toda lattice with a particular attention to its reduction to the Volterra lattice.
-We focus on the sequence $\{ \tau_{n}(\mathbf{t}) \}_{n\in \mathbb{N}}$, which are simultaneously $\tau$-functions of the Toda and the KP hierarchy~\cite{vanM_Toda_orthogonal,Adler_KP}, and establish the analogous result for the sequences of $\tau$-functions of the Volterra chain and the modified KP equation, which constitutes our Main Result \ref{res:unitary_ensemble}.
-Furthermore, we conclude the section by discussing the thermodynamic limit for both Toda (see e.g.~\cite{deift_Toda}) and Volterra lattices~\cite{HermitianPRE}.
+We focus on the sequence $\{\tau_{n}(\mathbf{t}) \}_{n\in \mathbb{N}}$, which are simultaneously $\tau$-functions of the Toda and the KP hierarchy~\cite{vanM_Toda_orthogonal,Adler_KP}, and establish the analogous result for the sequence of $\tau$-functions of the Volterra chain and the modified KP equation, which constitutes our Main Result \ref{res:unitary_ensemble}.
+Furthermore, we conclude the section by discussing the thermodynamic limit for both Toda (see e.g.~\cite{deift_Toda}) and Volterra lattices~\cite{HermitianPRE}. {As in this section we focus on the unitary ensemble so that $\beta = 2$, for the sake of simplicity we drop the upper index $\beta$, by setting $Z_{n} :=Z_{n}^{(2)}$, $\tau_{n} :=\tau_{n}^{(2)}$ and similarly for all the quantities specified for $\beta =2$.}